JimmyThePro/einstein-quiz/README.md

     - This fully responsive page will allow all users to easy start the quiz, without hassle.
     - First question is shown to the user, when site opens in a browser.
     - User get 4 options to choose from, and then press submit button to get next question.
+    - When clicking on one of the 4 "options", the option is turned to another color so it's easy to see what he/she selected.
+    - When next question appears, all radio buttons is unselected, so user can easy click on his/her choise.
 <br/><br/>

 ![main page image](assets/images/main_page.png)